 UN SDG: 11

-We aim to mitigate the impact of disasters and related disruption on our business and local communities with a focus on associate safety and well-being and recovery of business operations to serve communities in need.
+We aim to effectively prepare for and respond to disasters, with a focus on associate safety and recovery of business operations to serve the needs of our communities.

 To enhance the resilience of our business in the face of disaster and disruption, and help mitigate the impact of disaster on the communities where we operate, we focus on the following:

-- Effective corporate governance, including policies, procedures and executive oversight
+- Effective governance, including policies, procedures and executive oversight

 - Disaster planning and preparation, through risk assessment, business continuity planning, and training